image

 What is the difference between project management and programme management?

-Project management focuses on individual projects with specific goals and timelines.
-Programme management, however, oversees multiple related projects to achieve broader organisational objectives.
-While project managers concentrate on delivering specific outcomes, program managers ensure alignment across various projects and strategic goals.
+Project management focuses on managing individual projects with specific goals and timelines.
+In contrast, programme management oversees multiple related projects to achieve broader organisational objectives.
+While project managers concentrate on delivering specific outcomes, programme managers ensure alignment across various projects and strategic goals.

 How can I gain project management experience without formal training?

-You can acquire project management experience by volunteering for leadership roles in community organisations or taking on small-scale projects at work.
+You can gain project management experience by volunteering for leadership roles in community organisations or taking on small-scale projects at work.
 Offer to coordinate team initiatives or assist current project managers.
-Additionally, consider managing personal projects, such as event planning or home renovations, using project management principles.
+Managing personal projects, such as event planning or home renovations, using project management principles can also be beneficial.

 What are the most in-demand project management certifications?